shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Ok.”
 Gra rubbed his forehead.
 “Reesu, why do you always gotta grab the weird ones?”

-“I grabbed you didn’t I?”
+“I grabbed you, didn’t I?”

 Gra groaned.

 “Actually, Shank is quite powerful.
 Watch this.”
 Astalir’s antlers lit up as a tiny version of Shank, Bob, and Drathalion appeared on the desk.
 The tiny Shank fell out of the sky and fell Bob with a quick flurry of slices.
 Tiny Drathalion shot tiny Shank in the back, but that didn’t stop him.
-Tiny Shank lept onto her, slicing her up good.
+Tiny Shank leapt onto her, slicing her up good.
 Tiny Drathalion threw up a rock wall between them and limped away.
 But tiny Shank was too fast, easily getting around the wall and stabbing her unconscious.
 Then, the tiny version disappeared.
 “He’s a super skilled fighter.
 He could come in handy.”
 Then Astalir looked at Gra’s face.

 It was pure rage.
 His neck veins were bulging, and his fist and arm muscles were throbbing.
 He pulled his fist back for a punch.
 “You little shi—”